felipeelorrieta/iAR/README.md

 Acknowledgments
 ======================

-The authors acknowledge support from the ANID – Millennium Science Initiative Program – ICN12_009 awarded to the Millennium Institute of Astrophysics MAS ((www.astrofisicamas.cl))
+The authors acknowledge support from the ANID – Millennium Science Initiative Program – ICN12_009 awarded to the Millennium Institute of Astrophysics MAS (www.astrofisicamas.cl)

 References
 ======================

-{% bibliography %}
+<a id="1">[1]</a>
+Dijkstra, E. W. (1968).
+Go to statement considered harmful.
+Communications of the ACM, 11(3), 147-148.